-It’s been roughly a decade since the Puerto Rican saxophonist DAVID SANCHEZ appeared on a New York stage or released an album.
-So, when I heard that he was making a rare New York appearance and celebrating the release of CARIB (Ropeadope/Stretch Music) I made a beeline to THE JAZZ STANDARD.
-Suffice it to say, I was not disappointed.
+It has been nearly a decade since the Puerto Rican saxophonist David Sanchez last performed on a New York stage or released an album.
+When I heard that he was making a rare appearance in New York to celebrate the release of his latest album, CARIB (Ropeadope/Stretch Music), I immediately headed to The Jazz Standard and I was not disappointed.

-Essentially, CARIB is a continuation of the “river” that began with Sanchez’s debut album, The Departure (1994) and Melaza (2000), where he drew heavily from Puerto Rican Bomba and Plena.
-CARIB draws inspiration from the music and rhythms of Puerto Rico and Haiti, who according to Sanchez, share striking similarities.
-Also, it pays tribute to the Afro-descendant communities that shaped Sanchez’s music and his father, Dimas, and wife, Karla who recently transitioned.
-It was she who insisted Sanchez visit Haiti and experience the music and the culture first-hand.
+Essentially, CARIBis a continuation of the “river” that began with Sanchez’s debut album, The Departure (1994) and Melaza (2000), where he drew heavily from Puerto Rican Bomba and Plena.
+CARIB draws inspiration from the music and rhythms of Puerto Rico and Haiti, who, according to Sanchez, share striking similarities.
+Also, it pays tribute to the Afro-descendant communities that shaped Sanchez’s music and his father, Dimas, and wife, Karla, who recently transitioned.
+She insisted that Sanchez visit Haiti and experience the music and culture first-hand.
 “I feel like this recording wouldn’t have been possible without her wisdom, sensibility, and love,” wrote David in the album’s liner notes.

-Sanchez is known for his muscular sound but on this evening his sound was more paced, measured, sweet, joyful, and at times, sad.
-Tunes such as Canto and Fernando’s Theme wrenched the heart while Madrigal and Land of the Hills were more festive, celebratory.
+Sanchez is known for his muscular sound, but on this evening, his sound was more paced, joyful, and measured, sweet at times, sad.
+Tunes such as Canto and Fernando’s Theme wrenched the heart, while Madrigal and Land of the Hills were more festive and celebratory.

-Overall, the performance was impressive but for Sanchez, it must have been a triumph to return to the city where he once lived, worked, and earned his bones.
-On a larger scale, the performance (and the album) demonstrate triumph over loss and the courage to press on and evolve as an artist, despite the circumstances.
+Overall, the performance was impressive, but for Sanchez, it must have been a triumph to return to the city where he once lived, worked, and earned his bones.
+On a larger scale, the performance (and the album) demonstrate triumph over loss and the courage to press on and evolve as an artist despite the circumstances.
 Between sets, I spoke with Sanchez briefly.
-During the course of our conversation, we touched on the death of his father and wife and he said, “You just have to keep going.”
+During our conversation, we touched on the death of his father and wife, and he said, “You just have to keep going.”

 CARIB is the first in a series of recordings that explores and pays homage to Afro-descendant musical traditions throughout the Americas.
-If Carib is an indication of what’s to come, listeners are in for a treat.
+If Carib indicates what’s to come, listeners are in for a treat.
 CARIB is available on all digital platforms.